KianventeR/How/README.md

  - Game concept from Are You Smarter Than A 5th Grader?

-## Installation

-The `.jar` and `.exe` files are too large to be uploaded to Github.
-The files can be accessed in the [Google Drive](https://drive.google.com/drive/folders/1IXfk2Qg4Vm9qNClR1s0epMEj3EMkLxuk?usp=sharing).
 ## Deployment

 Simply opening the `How2Prog.exe` file starts the game.